MarcYin/Spectral_Mapping/README.md

 # Spectral mapping

-Creat spectral mappings between majors satellites' at 300-2500 $nm$ range and stored it in txt file.
+Creat spectral mappings between majors satellites' at 300-2500 nm range and stored it in txt file.

 RSRs folder contains the relative spectral response functions of major satellites and a python script used for read in those data is in python folder.